Work in Development

 Imperfect Symmetry is foremost an exploration of identity and autonomy through the mechanism of human cloning, while also investigating themes of exploitation, corruption, the implications of technological progress, and the media as an engine for misinformation.
 Inspired by such classic dystopian works as Aldous Huxley’s Brave New World and Phillip K. Dick’s Do Androids Dream of Electric Sheep, this play is a transgressive high-concept sci-fi thriller complete with clones, A.I., hover-vehicles, super-computers, and at its core, a child-like humanity whose 1% still use their resources for exploitative personal gain.

-For Jupiter Theatre's inaugural Europa New Works Incubator we are workshopping and developing three works by local playwrights over the season.
+For Jupiter Theatre's inaugural Europa New Works Incubator (formally the New Play Development Series) we are workshopping and developing three works by local playwrights over the season.
 The culmination of this work will be presented on January 18th and 19th, 2020.

 by Constantine X. Anastasakis